fackamata/portfolio/Readme.md

 ## languages

 This website is billingual English and French.
-The translation is done using JavaScript and Json files.
+The translation is done using JavaScript, fetch and Json files.